 Though a wellness retreat won’t replace the need for therapy, she said it can be an important addition on the journey.
 “Heal in whatever way you can,” she said.

-Rica Bath and Body was launched in 2010 with four skincare products adapted from Dr. Ivy’s great-grandmother’s homemade recipes.
-Growing up in Virginia, she learned the formulas from her own grandmother, who was lovingly known as “Big Mama,” and lived to be 105.
+Rica Bath and Body was launched in 2010 with four skincare products adapted from family recipes.
+Growing up in Virginia, she learned the formulas from her own great-great grandmother, who was lovingly known as “Big Mama.”

 She recalls how the women would mix cornmeal and honey face masks, rose petals and milk and other concoctions.
 In the early 2000s, she started remembering those recipes and recreating them.
 “I became a mad scientist,” she said.
 Soon, her products could be found on the shelves of stores like Anthropologie, Crate & Barrel and West Elm.